varigence/docs/bimlflex/setup/build-server-install.md

 ## Installation Media

 A build server setup will require either the **BimlFlex Developer Installation** or the **BimlFlex Runtime Installation** based on the functionality of the build server.
-For more information on different build server setups and scenaios, see the [](xref:bimlflex-adf-continuous-integration-and-continuous-delivery) documentation.
+For more information on different build server setups and scenarios, see the [](xref:bimlflex-adf-continuous-integration-and-continuous-delivery) documentation.

 The latest installer is available here: [](xref:bimlflex-release-notes)